dmarx/obsidian_vault/Spectral Decomposition.md

 - [[Singular Value Decomposition]]
 - [[Principal Component Analysis]]

 The concept of spectral [[decomposition]] is a cornerstone in the study of [[linear algebra]] and [[functional analysis]], particularly within the framework of [[spectral theory]].
-It offers a powerful tool for understanding the structure and behavior of [[linear operators]] on [[vector spaces]], especially in [[Hilbert Space]] or finite-dimensional spaces.
+It offers a powerful tool for understanding the structure and behavior of [[Linear Operators]] on [[vector spaces]], especially in [[Hilbert Space]] or finite-dimensional spaces.
 This decomposition breaks down a complex [[operator]] into simpler, more manageable parts that are easier to analyze and interpret, both mathematically and in practical applications.

 ### Spectral Decomposition in Finite Dimensions